Anastasios Douvikas: Celta Vigo

+Como

+On 3 February 2025, Douvikas joined Como in Italy on a four-and-a-half-year contract for €13 million.The 1999-born player joins the team to strengthen their attacking options for the second half of the season.

 International career

 On 24 March 2021, Douvikas was called up to the Greece senior team by coach John van 't Schip for the forthcoming 2022 FIFA World Cup qualifiers against Spain and Georgia.
 On 28 March 2021, he made his debut with the national team as a substitute in a friendly against Honduras.

 Personal life

-Douvikas family is from Argolis, in where Tasos grow up.
+Douvikas family is from Argolis, where Tasos grew up.
 His father, Giannis, is a former professional footballer, who also is a trainer.